ExoSpaceLabs/hardrt/docs/CROSSCOMPILE.md

 lsusb | grep -i st

 ```
-ask package manager where the configuration scripts are located.
+ask the package manager where the configuration scripts are located.

 ```bash
 dpkg -L openocd | grep '/scripts$'